auto-complete/popup-el/README.md

 You can install `popup.el` from [MELPA](https://melpa.org/) with package.el.
 popwin is tested under GNU Emacs 24 or later.

+Alternatively, users of Debian 9 or later or Ubuntu 16.04 or later may simply `apt-get install elpa-popup`.

 Popup Items
 -----------